awrenn/multifact/README.md

 ### save(instance)

 Save really should follow the same logic as `destroy`, although I think a situation where `destroy` takes an abort-early approach, and `save` takes a tough-it-out approach very feasible. `destroy` is a deliberate attempt to get different values on the next read, so a failed destroy will be reflected in the next read if the same attempt order is used.
 But `save` is an attempt to persist data for a number of different reasons.
-Each terminus could have its own reasons for persistence, and we should give each one a shot at holding on.
+Each terminus could have its own reasons for persistence, and so we should give each one an attempt no matter what.
+The main example in my head is the HDP example - we want to persist data for historical auditing purposes.
+If PuppetDB fails to accept a write, we still want to save that data.
+So after PuppetDB's exception, continue to call save with HDP, but then re-reaise so the caller knows PuppetDB failed.

 ## Extra notes